DFE-Digital/get-into-teaching-app/app/views/content/funding-and-support/salaried-teacher-training.md

 ## How do I find a salaried teacher training course?

-You can [find postgraduate teacher training courses](https://www.find-postgraduate-teacher-training.service.gov.uk/) and filter by salaried courses.
+You can [find postgraduate teacher training](https://www.find-postgraduate-teacher-training.service.gov.uk/) and filter by salaried courses.

 It’s usually wise to apply for non-salaried courses as well to increase your chances of getting a place on a course.